nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:

-* `name Tom and Jerry`<br/>
 * `name Jack`

-Output example for usage example 2:
+Output example:
 ```
 Hi Jack!
 Before we get started, I would like to know about about you so that I can make more
 accurate calculations for you :).
 Therefore, could you please share with me the following:
 - Your gender either F for female or M for male or O for others.
 - Your age which is a positive integer.